philcowans/csg/README.md

   change logs via git, etc.
 * It might be fun to generate models programatically.

-A couple of papers I'm basing this on:
+A couple of papers this is based on:

 * Merging BSP Trees Yields Polyhedral Set Operations, Naylor et. al., Computer Graphics, vol. 24, no. 1, August 1990.
 * Efficient Boundary Extraction of BSP Solids Based on Clipping Operations, Wand and Manocha, IEEE Transations on Visualization and Computer Graphics.